aciura/Solidity-Marketplace-Dapp/README.md

-# Solidity Marketplace DAPP
+# Solidity P2P Marketplace DAPP

+Simple Peer-2-Peer marketplace DApp that allows:

+- Deposit and withdraw ETH from Smart contract [Credit.sol](https://github.com/aciura/Solidity-Marketplace-Dapp/blob/main/packages/hardhat/contracts/Credit.sol)
+- Adding sell offers for products [Offers.sol](https://github.com/aciura/Solidity-Marketplace-Dapp/blob/main/packages/hardhat/contracts/Offers.sol)
+- Ordering products by buyers [Order.sol](https://github.com/aciura/Solidity-Marketplace-Dapp/blob/main/packages/hardhat/contracts/Order.sol)
+- Making an order creates an escrow account that secures the payment for the product
+- Buyer can complete the purchase when he receives the product, which moves credits from escrow to the seller's account.
+- Buyer can complain the product, which returns money from escrow to the buyer's account.

-My solution is in the smart contract `Marketplace.sol` in `packages/hardhat/contracts`.
+See all solidity smart contracts in `packages/hardhat/contracts`.
+Blockchain part is using: [hardhat](https://hardhat.org/), @openzeppelin/contracts.
+Smart-contract testing is done in: [tests](https://github.com/aciura/Solidity-Marketplace-Dapp/tree/main/packages/hardhat/test) using ethereum-waffle, chai and ethers/hardhat.

 Frontend part is in:

-* `App.jsx` in `packages/react-app/src`
+- `App.jsx` in `packages/react-app/src`
-* Transactions parsing is done in  `/react-app/src/views/Marketplace.jsx`
-* Getting answers for the final 3 questions is in: `packages\react-app\src\views\Answers.jsx`
+- Sending orders to blockchain is done using [Ethers v5](https://docs.ethers.io/v5/)

-I based my solution on a DAPP template done by @austingriffith https://github.com/austintgriffith/scaffold-eth however the Solidity contract and Marketplace page is my onw work.
+I've based my solution on a DAPP template done by @austingriffith https://github.com/austintgriffith/scaffold-eth however the Solidity contracts and Marketplace page is my onw work.

 After starting up the project (details below) open http://localhost:3000 to see the web app.

+TODO:
 ![marketplace UI](https://github.com/aciura/Solidity-Marketplace-Dapp/blob/main/Marketplace-UI.PNG?raw=true)

 ### How to get eth

-To run transactions on local blockchain you also need some "fake-ETH", you can charge up your account using *faucet* on the bottom-left of the page.
+To run transactions on local blockchain you also need some "fake-ETH", you can charge up your account using _faucet_ on the bottom-left of the page.

-* copy address by clicking on the `0xFO6E` in the top-right side of the browser window (your address may be different).
+- copy address by clicking on the `0xFO6E` in the top-right side of the browser window (your address may be different).
-* paste the address into *faucet* on the bottol-left
+- paste the address into _faucet_ on the bottol-left
-* press the `PLAY` button to fill-up the wallet
+- press the `PLAY` button to fill-up the wallet

-### How to run Buyer & Seller transactions in the app

-* Copy transactions into the `Scan list of transactions` input box.
-* Use format as in the problem description:

-`
-Buyer 1 | Credit | 20

-Buyer 2 | Credit | 40

-Seller 1 | Offer | Coffee, 3

-Seller 2 | Offer | T-Shirt, 5

-Seller 1 | Offer | Tea, 2.5

-Seller 1 | Offer | Cake, 3.5
-`

-* Press `Run transactions` button below the input box.
-* Wait untill all transactions are executed in the blockchain, answer will appear in the middle panel.

-If you don't have enough fake-eth some transactions may fail and it will result in an incorrect answer.
-I would suggest having more then $50 of fake-eth in the wallet.

 ## How to startup the project